Wills & Probate

 The Castro Firm, Inc. can document all of your wishes regarding your assets and how you want to be cared for in the event of your incapacitation.

-We highly recommend that every adult in Delaware consider having a Will, Power of Attorney, and Living Will/Advanced Health Care Directive.
-Seek competent advice from a Delaware lawyer who practices in this area before you consider drafting such an important legal tool.
-The Castro Firm can help you make choices you are comfortable with, and you will leave our office knowing that you have secured control over your financial assets and medical procedures.
+We highly recommend that every adult consider having a Will, Power of Attorney, and Living Will/Advanced Health Care Directive.
+Seek competent advice from a lawyer who practices in this area before you consider drafting such an important legal tool.
+The Castro Firm, Inc. can help you make choices you are comfortable with, and you will leave our office knowing that you have secured control over your financial assets and medical procedures.

-Do you need a Will in Delaware?
-In Delaware, a Will is generally used to spell out how a person wants their assets divided at the time of their death.
+Do you need a Will?
+A Will is generally used to spell out how a person wants their assets divided at the time of their death.
 It may also address the payment of debts, conditions upon certain gifts to certain individuals, or other matters.
-A Will in Delaware should be drafted as part of an overall estate plan for an individual or married couple.
+A Will should be drafted as part of an overall estate plan for an individual or married couple.

-A Power of Attorney in Delaware is a legal document used when you want to appoint another individual to act on your behalf, sometimes called a “Durable Power of Attorney.”
+A Power of Attorney is a legal document used when you want to appoint another individual to act on your behalf, sometimes called a “Durable Power of Attorney.”
 It is called “durable” because it survives incapacity, either physical or mental.
-A Power of Attorney in Delaware is created for your medical and financial concerns if something happens requiring that someone step in and make decisions for you.
-Signing a Durable Power of Attorney in Delaware can eliminate the expense, effort and need for a Guardianship Petition to be filed.
+A Power of Attorney is created for your medical and financial concerns if something happens requiring that someone step in and make decisions for you.
+Signing a Durable Power of Attorney can eliminate the expense, effort and need for a Guardianship Petition to be filed.

-Call on The Castro Firm to secure your peace of mind.
+Call on The Castro Firm, Inc. to secure your peace of mind.
 Let us draft your will, your living will and legally name your power of attorney.
 Call us today at 302.225.5700.